 Chilly walls and high ceilings

-A cold house with cold walls definitely isn’t fun to lounge in.
+A freezing house that is not warming up definitely isn’t fun to lounge in.
 Cold walls are due to an insulation problem, and are often solved by doing some work in your attic.
 Heat travels through drywall, and if the top of your wall opens into your attic, your heat goes straight up, never to return.
 Fitting a board to cover this gap and sealing it with foam is usually all you need.

 Particularly if you have a vaulted ceiling, you are bound to lose a lot of heat from your lower level by the scientific fact that heat rises.
 The beauty of this problem is that the heat is not lost, it’s merely traveled.
 If you have a ceiling fan in this area, set it to fan air down and enjoy a warmer lower level from this unexpected solution.